 Summary of the day:

-The 13-day guided roundtrip in which you cross charming Portugal northwards from Lisbon to Porto is meant for 2 persons to a group of maximum 6 persons.
+The 13-day guided tour in which you cross charming Portugal northwards from Lisbon to Porto is meant for 2 persons to a group of maximum 6 persons.
 Are you travelling alone, with a partner, one or more friends or your family?
 You and/or your company will always enjoy exclusive private guidance during the whole tour.
 The price for this guided tour along the most beautiful places of Portugal is calculated according to vehicle occupancy.

 The day tours, mini-trips and special multiple-day tours of Jinah Trans are popular.
 So, book well in advance to avoid disappointment!